dardanbakiu/bank-transactions/README.md

 <h1>Bank Transaction API Documentation</h1>

 <p>This is the documentation for the Bank Transaction RESTful API implemented using NestJS and TypeORM.
 The API allows users to perform bank transactions and calculates bonuses based on certain conditions.
 It provides various endpoints for user registration, authentication, bank transactions, and sorting users by bonuses.
-The API is secured using authentication mechanisms, and it utilizes a PostgreSQL database for data storage.</p>
+The API is secured using authentication mechanisms, and it utilizes a MySQL database for data storage.</p>

 <h2>Getting Started</h2>